The Dynamics of Domestic Violence: What everyone must know

 Most women leave 6-7 times before they are able to break their ties to the abuser.
 The most dangerous time for her is during and right after she leaves.
 So, what should you say if your friend or family member can’t leave today?
 “I am concerned for your safety.
 I’m here for you.
 Let’s make a safety plan.”

+Please join us October 19th at 11 a.m. at the Jackson County Courthouse Gazebo for a Domestic Violence Awareness Event about hope and life after domestic violence.
 Remember, there are people who care, who believe, and can help.
 Crisis Services of North Alabama offers free and confidential services to survivors of sexual assault and domestic violence.
 Having a safe, non-judgmental place to unpack your feelings can make a difference in your healing.
 We also offer a 24/7 HELPline (256.716.1000) where you can speak with a trained crisis counselor or you may reach our Jackson County office at 256.574.5826.
-October is Domestic Violence Awareness month, please visit our website at csna.org or Facebook page for information about events in your area.
+October is Domestic Violence Awareness month, please visit our website at csna.org or Facebook page for information about events .